Slack

 -

-Using the Agent Studio: If you are using the Agent Studio to create your AI agent, you can add the Slack connector by clicking the Add Abilities button and adding the Slack ability.
-Learn more about abilities here.
-After adding the ability, you can ask your agent to send Slack messages in the Test Agent tab.
-To try searching messages using the agent, please allow a couple of hours for Squid to index the Slack messages.
+Using the Agent Studio: In Agent Studio, add the Slack connector via Add Abilities > Slack.
+Learn more about abilities.
+You can then test sending messages in the Test Agent tab.
+For message searching, allow a couple of hours for Squid to index your Slack messages.
 Example messages:

 -